The Macclesfield Canal - Pubs!

 Red Bull, Hardings Wood

-• Red Bull; Red Bull adjacent to lock 43 T&MC, access from Macclesfield Canal via steps at Pool Stock aqueduct; good food.
+• Red Bull; Red Bull adjacent to lock 43 T&MC, access from Macclesfield Canal via steps at Pool Stock aqueduct; food.

 • *Canal Tavern; off side at Harding's Wood junction beside lock 41 T&MC.